DOSYCORPS/c-optihash/README.md

 gcc -o c-avolitty-hasher -pedantic-errors -std=c89 src/avolitty-hasher.c test/main.c
 ```

-It outputs an executable binary file named `c-avolitty-hasher` in the current directory.

 The output from executing `./c-avolitty-hasher` is a hexadecimal hash digest string.

 ``` console